hpe-storage/scod/docs/partners/redhat_openshift/index.md

 HPE and Red Hat have a long standing partnership to provide jointly supported software, platform and services with the absolute best customer experience in the industry.

 Red Hat OpenShift uses open source Kubernetes and various other components to deliver a PaaS experience that benefits both developers and operations.
-This packaged experience differs slighty on how you would deploy and use the HPE volume drivers and this page serves as the authoritive source for all things HPE primary storage and Red Hat OpenShift.
+This packaged experience differs slightly on how you would deploy and use the HPE volume drivers and this page serves as the authoritative source for all things HPE primary storage and Red Hat OpenShift.

 [TOC]